Atlanta Chaos as Russians Invade Georgia.

 For immediate release: Helen Holdouts

-(ACPA-Helen, GA) Terrified Residents of several Georgia Cities fled to the hills upon hearing the news that Russia had invaded the southern US State.
-Panic was especially high in Atlanta where older residents still remember the stories of Sherman's burning of the city during the US Civil War.
+(ACPA-Helen, GA) Terrified Residents of several Georgia Cities fled to the hills upon hearing the news that Russia had invaded Georgia.
+Panic was especially high in Atlanta, where older residents remember fearful stories of Sherman's invasion of the city during the US Civil War.

-"Yes, yes, we will be there help you soon", promised Colbert a South Carolina native believed to have relatives in Columbus.
-Meanwhile Ralph Biggle who recently covered Iraq for the Colbert Report has been dispatched to report from the front lines.
+"Yes, yes, we will be there help you soon," promised Colbert a South Carolina native, believed to have relatives in Columbus, Georgia.
+Meanwhile, Ralph Biggle, who recently covered Iraq for the Colbert Report, has been dispatched to report from the front lines.

-Supporters of John McCain cheered the news.
-"This is the sort of military situation that favors our candidate" said a spokesman, "I mean of course we don't welcome the invasion but if it's going to happen we need a Republican in charge running things".
+Supporters of republican-presidential hopeful John McCain cheered the news.
+"This is the sort of military situation that favors our candidate," said a spokesman, "I mean of course we don't welcome the invasion, but if it's going to happen we need a Republican in charge running things."

 Not every resident of Atlanta was worried about the turn of events.
-One man who stayed at home noted that he "had not personally seen any fighting" and with so many people gone, his "treacherous Atlanta commute is much better".
+One man who stayed at home noted that he "had not personally seen any fighting" and with so many people gone, his treacherous Atlanta commute was much better.

 Space Shuttle Pilot to be Deported